A local lemma via entropy compression: Introduction

 \section{Introduction}

 The Lov\'asz Local Lemma (LLL), originally formulated by Erd\H{o}s and Lov\'{a}sz \cite{EL}, is a powerful tool in the framework of the probabilistic method in combinatorics to prove the existence of some combinatorial objects with certain desirable properties (such as a proper coloring of the edges of a graph).
-The basic idea of the LLL is that the existence of the combinatorial object under analysis is guaranteed once a certain event (the good event) in some probability space has a non zero probability to occur.
-In turn, the occurrence of this good event is guaranteed if a family of (bad) events do not occur.
-The LLL then provides a sufficient condition on the probabilities of these bad events to ensure that, with non-zero probability, none of them occur.
+According the LLL, the existence of the combinatorial object under analysis is guaranteed if a family of (bad) events in some probability space do not occur.
+The LLL then provides a criterion providing an upper bound on the probabilities of these bad events which ensures that, with non-zero probability, none of them occur.
+The popularity of this lemma is due to the fact that it can be implemented for a wide class of problems in combinatorics, in such a way that its sufficient condition, once some few parameters have been suitably tuned, can be easily checked.